WORK IN PROGRESS

 I’ve mentioned this project in my original article on Belgrade.
 The works are ongoing and, compared with the last time when I was in Belgrade, two more buildings have been nearly completed.

-But the whole project is huge and it will take more years for everything to be done.
+But the whole project is huge and it’ll take more years to finish everything.
 This was a totally derelict part of the city, with absolutely nothing.
-It’s now becoming its most attractive area, right by the river.

 BIG STAIRCASE – BELGRADE FORTRESS